Glench/jquery.floatScroll/README.md

 I have tested using the built-in test cases on IE7, IE8, IE9, Firefox 7, and Chrome 14.
 This does not support IE6.
 If you find that any of the tests fail in a browser you think it should work in, please open up an issue on Github or better yet fix it yourself :)

 ## Note
 This is actually a pretty complicated piece of functionality to do generically.
-As such, there are a bunch of bugs and features to write yet that I will probably not get to.
+As such, there are a bunch of bugs and possible features that I will probably not get to.
 Feel free to contribute :)